Gespere-bonaz/GitAutoCommit/README.md

 ## 📌 Introduction

 Git Auto Commit is a tool that automatically commits modified files with a confirmation prompt.
-If no response is given within 2 minutes, the commit is executed automatically.
+If no commit is made within 15 minutes after detecting changes, a message and a modal are displayed to the user as a reminder to perform the commit.

-This tool is useful for developers who frequently modify files and want to ensure their changes are committed regularly without manual intervention.
+This tool is especially useful for developers who frequently modify files and want to ensure their changes are committed regularly without manual intervention.

 ---